Drug Substitutions in Drug Rehabs

 Life Skills Improve One’s Chances of Staying Sober

 Following this step, life skills training provides better communication skills, an understanding of how the wrong associates can result in relapse, and the knowledge of how to make a drug-free decision when met by challenging situations.
 Each person is also helped to work through repairing relationships that were damaged by the years spent addicted.
-Additional services focus on and help restore one’s personal integrity and self esteem that were damaged or destroyed by addiction.
+Additional services focus on and help restore one’s personal integrity and self-esteem that were damaged or destroyed by addiction.

 The outcome is a person who has the skills to remain sober for the long haul.
 He or she can return to family and friends and build a new, positive life once again.
-Contact with graduates for two years after they return home verifies the success rate of the program.